 It can take up to two years for new practices to turn a profit and you’re carrying the risk of the unknown – how profitable will it be in the long-run?

-What are the benefits of buying an existing dental practice?
+The benefits of buying an existing dental practice

 You’ll have patients from day one